devrontombacco/bastionProject/README.md

 ### Installation

-To install this on your machine follow these steps:
+To install this code on your machine follow these steps:
 1) Download code onto your machine using .zip file or through git cli
 2) Open it up in a code editor
-3) If you don't have a keypair, in your Terminal, create a keypair:
+3) If you don't have an SSH keypair, create a keypair from your Terminal
-- `ssh-keygen -t rsa -b 4096 -f ~/.ssh/your-key-name`
-4) Run these commands in your terminal:
+4) Run these commands in your terminal to set up environment variables:
 - `export AWS_ACCESS_KEY_ID="your-access-key-id"` (this will set your access key in the terminal session)
 - `export AWS_SECRET_ACCESS_KEY="your-secret"` (this will set your secret access key in the terminal session)
 5) Ensure your current IP is set as the IP from which traffic can enter the set up.
 Type this into your Bash shell: